sentrysoftware/workflows/README.md

 ## Maven Central Release

-The `maven-central-release.yml` workflow performs all the necessary actions to release a Maven project to [Sonatype's OSSRH release repository](https://s01.oss.sonatype.org/content/groups/public/), which is available in Maven Central.
+The `maven-central-release.yml` workflow performs all the necessary actions to release a Maven project to [Maven Central](https://central.sonatype.com/), hosted by Sonatype.

 This workflow **must** be triggered manually and run from the `main` branch of the project, and will perform the below actions: